2022 shooting of police officers in Bristol, Connecticut: Ambush

-At 10:42 p.m., Nicholas placed a 911 call, claiming that his brother was agitated, pushing him, and that he would like assistance from the police.
+At 10:32 p.m., Nicholas placed a 9-1-1 call, claiming that his brother was agitated, pushing him, and that he would like assistance from the police.
 Three officers: Sergeant Dustin DeMonte, Officer Alex Hamzy, and Officer Alec Iurato arrived at the residence on Redstone Hill Road.
 All three officers went to the side door of the house to speak to Nathan, who was ordered to step outside of the house with his hands up.
-Nicholas, wearing body armor, camouflage and armed with an AR-15, opened fire from the yard of the neighbouring house behind the officers.
+Nicholas, wearing body armor, camouflage and armed with an AR-15, opened fire from the yard of the neighboring house behind the officers.
 DeMonte and Hamzy collapsed on the driveway while Iurato, shot in his leg, was able to retreat around the house.
-Brutcher allegedly tried to shoot the downed officers with the AR-15, but it jammed because he had inserted the magazine upside down and instead shot them with a handgun.
+Brutcher allegedly walked up to the fallen officers and proceeded to shoot the downed officers with the AR-15, but it jammed because he had inserted the magazine upside down and instead shot them with a handgun.
 Iurato propped himself up on a police cruiser and returned fire, striking and killing Nicholas with one shot from his service pistol.
 Hamzy was killed, and DeMonte was fatally wounded and transported to the hospital, where he later died.
-Nicolas' brother, Nathan was also struck and survived.
+Nicolas' brother, Nathan was also struck by Nicolas, and survived.
 Approximately 80 shots were fired during the incident.